Futurelearn/prolog_learning_hour/README.markdown

     ?-

 Other exercises ask you to define new facts or rules, which you can write directly in the exercise files where indicated.

-There are a number of pre-written tests for these new rules, which will all fail initially.
-Run them with:
+If you want to try out your changes at the console, you can reload your code like so:

+    ?- reload.
+    true.

+    ?-

+For the genealogy and peano exercises, there are some pre-written tests, which you can run from the command line:

+    $ make genealogy
+    < lots of yelling output >

-    $ make test
+    $ make peano
     < lots of yelling output >

 To see the tests themselves, look at `test/genealogy_test.pl` and